spacemeshos/testnet-guide/update.md

 > TODO add screen shot and instructions

-Spacemesh may occasionally ask you to perform the mining step again after an app update.
+Spacemesh may also occasionally ask you to perform the mining step again after an app update.

 Please join the [Testnet Community Channel on Discord](https://discord.gg/ASpy52C) - we will post important update related announcement there and on the [Spacemesh Twitter account](https://twitter.com/teamspacemesh)